Workshops and Clinics

 Application Completion Clinics

-People needing help with their Scholarship Foundation application can take advantage of completion clinics at the Foundation’s offices starting several days before the annual April 15 deadline.
+People needing help with their Scholarship Foundation application can take advantage of completion clinics at the Foundation’s offices starting several days before the annual deadline in mid-April.
 Students can receive one-on-one assistance completing and submitting the application and supporting materials.
 Student Advisors and other Foundation staff members also are available to answer specific questions about program requirements and the financial aid process.